imgix/imgix-java/README.md

 This creates `imgix-java-{VERSION_NUMBER}.jar` under `./build/libs`

-Once a new version has been merged into master on GitHub (don't forget to update the version numbers in build.gradle first!), it can be deployed to Bintray with `gradle build && gradle bintrayUpload`.
+Once a new version has been merged into main on GitHub (don't forget to update the version numbers in build.gradle first!), it can be deployed to Bintray with `gradle build && gradle bintrayUpload`.
 After that, the new version can be viewed via the [Bintray web interface](https://bintray.com/imgix/maven/imgix-java).

 ## Usage